mpicbg-csbd/unet-smfish-seg/notes/notes.md

 OK, I can load the old model weights after updating the old model to Keras 2.
 And I can evaluate the loss function with the old classweights.
 But I don't have the old training/testing data.

-# I can't see all my data or make the plots I want.
+# SOLVED: I can't see all my data or make the plots I want.

 I want to be able to make plots of test and train score & accuracy for each model as a function of input params, dataset, everything!
 I need to save these scores in an easily accessible way.
 Also, I need to make the differences between models very clear.